 Instructions

-- In a small saucepan, warm the milk to around 95-104°F / 35-40°C but not hotter than that.
+- In a small saucepan, warm the milk to around 95-104°F / 35-40°C but not hotter.
 Pour it into a bowl of a stand mixer.
 Sprinkle yeast and sugar over the milk.
-If using active dry yeast, let this sit for around 5-10 minutes until it becomes foamy, if using instant yeast this step can be skipped.
+If using active dry yeast, let this sit for around 5-10 minutes until it becomes foamy; if using instant yeast, this step can be skipped.

 - Add in the softened butter, a few cubes at a time, and keep mixing on medium speed for around 10 minutes until the soft dough is smooth and strong and it pulls away cleanly from the sides of the bowl.
 Alternatively, knead by hand for around 10 minutes until it becomes a strong and smooth dough.
 If you need a break, take it.
 The dough responds well to resting time.

 - Once kneaded, form the dough into a dough ball.
-Transfer the dough to a lightly greased medium bowl and cover with compostable plastic wrap, beeswax wrap, or a dampened clean kitchen towel.
+Transfer the dough to a lightly greased medium bowl and cover it with plastic wrap or a dampened clean kitchen towel.

 - Let the dough rise in a warm place until doubled in size, around about 1 hour.
 The exact rise time will depend on your room temperature.

-- Grease a 9x5-inch loaf pan with olive oil or butter.
+- Grease or line a 9×5-inch loaf pan

 - Pull the risen bread dough from the bowl onto a lightly floured surface.
-Form the dough into a 12-inch (30cm) long log and use a bench scraper or knife to cut it into 12 equal 1-inch pieces.
-If you want them really even you can weigh the whole dough first and then divide it by 12.
+Form the dough into a 12-inch (30cm) long log and cut it into 12 equal 1-inch pieces with a bench scraper or knife.
+If you want them even, weigh the whole dough first and divide it by 12.

 - Preheat the oven to 350°F (180°C).